What’s The Difference Between Ecommerce And Ebusiness?

-Business-to-business ecommerce doesn’t have to be explicitly between two B2B companies – it can also be a B2B company selling to a B2C, who then sells the products on to their own client base.
+Business-to-business ecommerce doesn’t have to be explicitly between two B2B companies – it can also be a B2B company selling to a B2C, who then sells the products on to their own client base, such as a clothing manufacturer selling products to an online clothing brand.
 However, it’s important to note that B2B ecommerce isn’t the same as B2C ecommerce…

 2. Business-to-Consumer or B2C Ecommerce

 B2C ecommerce is the most common and well-known type of ecommerce.
 B2C ecommerce is the completed transaction between a seller and a buyer, who is the end user or consumer of the product – not a business.